abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Motivation

 Two main features of the tool are:
-- the ability to view database structure without connection to the database as clear EDN data;
+- the ability to view a database schema without connection to a database as clear EDN data;
-- and the ability to detect model's changes and make migrations automatically without the need to touch SQL, at least too often.
+- the ability to detect model's changes and to make migrations automatically without the need to touch SQL, at least too often.

 And nothing more.
-I would like to keep it simple as possible.
+I would like to keep it simple as it should be.
-I hope that it is possible to have balance between flexibility and strictness.
-And I believe that it is a kind of task that could be automated, probably, not completely but decent part of it.

-Having a full view of database schema is important for me cause it allows imaging the domain area of an app at any time at glance to models.
+Having a full view of a database schema is important for me cause it allows imaging the domain area of an app at any time.
 It helps to understand an application's data better.
-And it reduces the need to gather pieces of table's changes spread by multiple migrations' files.
+And it reduces the need to gather pieces of table's changes spread by multiple migration files.
 Also, it helps to keep the focus on an app and helps to don't switch context for making a new migration.
-Eventually, it feels more natural for me.
+Eventually, for me, it feels more natural.

-And to be honest, sometimes we write not so complex apps which don't need any special database structures and for them migrations could become an annoying routing.
-So seems that it could be automated.
+And to be honest, sometimes we write not so complex apps which don't need any special database structures and for them making migrations could become an annoying routing.
+So seems that it could be automated, probably, not completely but the decent part of it.

-Of course, the main downside of the auto-migration approach is less control of migrations and some limits for making migrations.
+Of course, the main downside of the auto-migration approach is less control of migrations and some limits for making arbitrary migration.
 Also generated queries sometimes could be not well optimized.
-For that specific cases in `automigrate`, there is the ability to create [raw SQL migration](https://github.com/abogoyavlensky/automigrate#custom-sql-migration).
+So the goal of the project to achieve a balance between flexibility and strictness.

 ### State of the project

 For now, `automigrate` is not ready for production use.
-But I would really appreciate it if you will try it for your personal projects.
+But I would really appreciate it if you will try it for your personal projects as I do.
 Any feedback would be really helpful to make the tool better!
-Feel free to send an issue on [GitHub](https://github.com/abogoyavlensky/abogoyavlensky.github.io/issues).
+Also feel free to send an issue on [GitHub](https://github.com/abogoyavlensky/abogoyavlensky.github.io/issues).

 Currently, auto-generated migrations are supported for creating, updating and deleting tables, columns and indexes.
 For now, only PostgreSQL is supported.